 - Thick cardboard (possibly a box would do?) or board or canvas for sticking your tree on

-Basic instructions (sorry, I don’t have phots for all steps!)
+(sorry, I don’t have photos for all steps!)

 1. Layout your felt pieces and draw round them onto a bit of brown paper.
 I used three A4 pieces of felt.

-2. On your piece of brown paper sketch out a tree
+2. On your piece of brown paper sketch out a Christmas tree.

 3. Fold your brown paper in half and cut out your tree.
 I didn’t do this, and sketched my tree onto the felt by eye – why?
 I’ve no idea!
 (I blame baby brain!)